A Large-scale Multimodal Study for Predicting Mortality Risk Using Minimal and Low Parameter Models and Separable Risk Assessment: Results and Discussion

 \subsection{Significant features}

-We summarize the results for the most significant features for the different models in Table \ref{tab:coefficients}.
-As expected for a survival model, age dominates all other features in the basic CD model.
-Age still dominates even after considering measurements derived from the videos (CD+EDM).
-Yet, heart rate dominates age in the full model, while it remains the second most important clinical factor in the basic CD and CD+EDM models.
-Weight, diastolic pressure, and systolic pressure complete the top 5 clinical factors that produced the highest prediction weights.
-These clinical features are well known and strongly support the interpretability of our results.
+We summarize the results for the most significant features for the different models in Table~\ref{tab:coefficients}.
+We begin our discussion with the most significant features across modalities.
+We then discuss the most significant features for each modality in more detail.

+As expected for a survival model, age dominates all other features in the basic EHR model.
+For the multimodal model, age remains the second most important feature.

+The outputs of the CNNs dominate in the echocardiography, ECG, and multimodal model, as opposed to the measurements and findings in both modalities.
+For the echocardiography model, the outputs of the 3D CNN models associated with the two apical views dominate all others.
+For the ECG and multimodal models, the output of the multichannel 1D CNN associated with the ECG traces is the most significant feature.

-Without looking at the video, from the echocardiography measurements (EDM), the Tricuspid Regurgitation Maximum Velocity (TRMV) was the most significant measurement.
-In fact, the TRMV replaced the systolic pressure from the list of the top 5 clinical features in the combined CD+EDM model.
-Here, in terms of contributions to the mortality risk, we note that the TRMV measures the maximum velocity of blood flowing backwards from the right ventricle into the right atrium, which is an indirect measure of pulmonary artery systolic pressure and thus a marker of pulmonary hypertension.
-Pulmonary hypertension is highly correlated to mortality, as previously discussed in detail in \cite{samad2018predicting}, and thus this further supports clinical interpretability of the model.
+Overall, for the echocardiography modality, the 3D CNN outputs associated with three views (apical 4 and 2 chambers, and parasternal long-axis) are among the top 5 most important features.
+The remaining two most significant features include the presence of severe tricuspid stenosis (a finding), and tricuspid regurgitation maximum velocity (TRMV, a measurement).
+We recall TRMV measures the maximum velocity of blood flowing backwards from the right ventricle into the right atrium.
+The TRMV is an indirect measure of pulmonary artery systolic pressure which makes it a marker of pulmonary hypertension.
+The increased mortality risk may be due to pulmonary hypertension as discussed in~\cite{samad2018predicting}, which supports clinical interpretability of the model.